oksusoo1/fireflutter/README.md

 ## Test users

-- Create the following four test user accounts with password of `12345a`.
+- Create the following four test user accounts with password of `12345a` using email & password sign-in.
   - `apple@test.com`, `banana@test.com`, `cherry@test.com`, `durian@test.com`

+- Create an admin with `admin@test.com` as its email and `12345a` as its password.
+  - And set the uid as admin.
+Read [Setting admin on firestore security rules](#setting-admin-on-firestore-security-rules) to know how to set admin.
 ## Phone number sign-in